 Figuring out the level of detail you want to go into, especially with people you may not feel especially close to, can also be helpful.
-This is your child’s medical information, after all, and he may want to develop his own relationships with his relatives on his own terms, without all of them knowing about his specific challenges.
+This is your child’s medical information, after all, and they may want to develop their own relationships with their relatives on their own terms, without all of them knowing about their specific challenges.

 Connecting family members with your child